MartynStaalsen/rumminator/WHAT.md

 #### Gratuity
 After laying down, (be that on the same turn or subsequent turns,) a player can play additional cards on on-table bids.
-This can involve all kinds of shennanigans, but follows these basic rules:
+This can involve all kinds of shenanigans, but follows these basic rules:
 - bids cannot be created or destroyed, they can only change forms.
 - once a card goes from a hand to the table, it can't go back into your hand.
 - on-table manipulation may "break" bids temporarily, but contracts must be complete at the end of the turn

 ## Discard
 A player ends their turn by discarding a card.
-This discarded card can come from either the player's hand OR fom the table (this is typically reserved for situations where complex table manipulation has occured.)
+This discarded card can come from either the player's hand OR fom the table (this is typically reserved for situations where complex table manipulation has occurred.)

 ## Out-of-turn draw ("Nunu")
-After a player discards, all other players have the oppertunity to draw that discard, starting with the player to the left of the discarder (for whom this card is an alternate draw target).
+After a player discards, all other players have the opportunity to draw that discard, starting with the player to the left of the discarder (for whom this card is an alternate draw target).
 If a player nunus this card, they receive an additional face-down penalty card from the top of the deck.
 Once the next player draws to start their turn, this card is "dead", and is no longer a valid nunu target.

 ### Decisionmaking notes